phmullins/alfred-workflows/net.pmullins.purge.alfred/readme.md

 ## Basic Usage

-Launch Alfred and type in `purge` followed by Enter to force OS X to empty the trash.
+- Launch Alfred and type in `purge` followed by Enter to force OS X to empty the trash.
-Launch Alfred and type in 'secure' followed by Enter to securely erase the contents of the trash can.
+- Launch Alfred and type in `secure` followed by Enter to securely erase the contents of the trash can.

 ## Author
 Created by [Patrick H. Mullins](http://www.pmullins.net/about).
 You can find me on  [Twitter](https://twitter.com/phmullins) and on [Telegram](https://telegram.org/) as @pmullins.